kcsurapaneni/food-delivery-backend/README.md

 **Spring Boot:** Simplifies building production-ready applications, with built-in features like Spring Web, Data JPA, Actuator, and more.

-**MySQL 8:** A popular and reliable relational database for storing restaurant, menu, user, and order data.
+**MySQL 8:** A popular and reliable relational database for storing data.

 **Kafka:** Used for asynchronous event-driven communication between microservices.
 For example, when an order is placed, it can trigger events to update order status and notify the user.